 Knowing the difference between heat and temperature is important.
 It can lead to a clearer understanding of energy.
 Above is a picture of an ice cube melting in a small dish.
 The ice, water, dish, and are experience heat exchanges and temperature changes.
 In this section we will define both heat and temperature and hopefully reach an understanding of how they are related, but not identical ideas.
-What follows are introductions, and then links to further explanations and animations.

 Heat is not temperature.